InfoSecInnovations/project-fantastic/api_doc/query.md

       or
       [name, name...] // sort by these columns, ascending or
-      {name: 'ASC', 'DESC, ...} // sort by each key using the value for ascending / descending }
+      {name: 'ASC', 'DESC', ...} // sort by each key using the value for ascending / descending }